waleedhad/AudioMuse-AI-cuda_12.2/README.md

 * [**Ollama**](https://ollama.com/) Enables self-hosting of various open-source Large Language Models (LLMs) for tasks like intelligent playlist naming.
 * [**Google Gemini API:**](https://ai.google.dev/) Provides access to Google's powerful generative AI models, used as an alternative for intelligent playlist naming.
 * [**Jellyfin API**](https://jellyfin.org/) Integrates directly with your Jellyfin server to fetch media, download audio, and create/manage playlists.
+* [**Navidrome Susbsonic API**](https://www.navidrome.org/) Integrates directly with your Navidrome (or Subsonic like) server to fetch media, download audio, and create/manage playlists.
 * [**Docker / OCI-compatible Containers**](https://www.docker.com/) – The entire application is packaged as a container, ensuring consistent and portable deployment across environments.

 ## **Additional Documentation**